 Each week students will examine a sociopolitical topic to understand people’s lives in contemporary Nanjing.
 In the first semester, weekly topics will include urbanization and migration, belief systems, dating and marriage, careers and jobs, being a child in Nanjing, family planning and infant abandonment, aging, and structures and homes.
 In the second semester, topics will cover health care, sexuality, raising a child in Nanjing, tourism, the environment, and food production and consumption.
 There will be several fieldtrips tied to the courses that give students firsthand experiences and more in-depth understanding of the topics.
 Students will design research and produce a final project that will deepen their understanding of the complex ways in which specific aspects of the reform agenda and resulting development have affected the lives of identifiable sub-populations of people living in Nanjing.

-Elective Course - In Chinese
+Area Studies Course - In Chinese

 CHIN3003 Contemporary Chinese Society through Media